MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 Review your network capability, including bandwidth and distribution of client devices, based on the following considerations:

 - Deploying Office 365 ProPlus: The installation files for Office 365 ProPlus are approximately 850 mb for the core files plus approximately 200 mb for each language deployed.
-- Managing updates to Office 365 ProPlus: Channel updates vary in size, but you can review recent download sizes [here] (https://support.office.com/en-us/article/Download-sizes-approximate-for-channel-updates-to-Office-365-ProPlus-190f41e4-064d-486b-9c95-db08f973687c).
+- Managing updates to Office 365 ProPlus: Channel updates vary in size, but you can review recent download sizes [here](https://support.office.com/en-us/article/Download-sizes-approximate-for-channel-updates-to-Office-365-ProPlus-190f41e4-064d-486b-9c95-db08f973687c).
 For details on the frequency and type of updates based on channel, see [Overview of the update process for Office 365 ProPlus](overview-of-the-update-process-for-office-365-proplus.md).
-- Deploying multiple languages: Language accessory packs are approimxately 200 MB per language.
 - Authenticating client devices: Client devices require internet access at least once every thirty days to authenticate their Office 365 ProPlus subscription.

 In addition, Office 365 ProPlus requires the following ports and protocols to be open: [Office 365 URLs and IP address ranges](https://support.office.com/en-us/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&rs=en-US&ad=US).